New Delhi–Firozpur main line

+The distances are approximate and can vary depending on the route and stations used.

+The route is under the administrative jurisdiction of the Northern Railway.
+Historically, it formed part of the Delhi–Karachi railway line.

 History

 The Southern Punjab Railway Co. opened the 711 km long Delhi–Jind-Bhatinda–Fazilka-Bahawalnagar-Samma Satta line in 1897.
 The line passed through Rohtak-Jind-Bhatinda-Muktasar-Fazilka-Bahawalnagar and provided direct connection through Samma Satta (now in Pakistan) to Karachi.
 The extension from the Macleodganj (later renamed Mandi Sadiqganj and now in Pakistan) railway line to Ambala via Qasamwala-Hindumalkote-Abohar-Bhatinda-Patiala was opened by the same company in 1902.

 In 1901–02, the Jodhpur–Bathinda line of Rajputana–Malwa Railway was extended from Bikaner to Bathinda via Hanumangarh, to connect it with the metre-gauge section of the Bombay, Baroda and Central India Railway to the south and the metre-gauge of North Western Railway's Delhi–Fazilka line (Delhi–Hisar–Bhatinda–Karachi line) to the north.
 In 2000s, Jodhpur-Bikaner-Bathinda line was converted to broad gauge.
 In 2009, the metre gauge Hisar-Sadulpur section was converted to broad gauge.